0AlphaZero0/NAC-Neuron-Automatic-Classification/README.md

 <a name="customer"></a>
 ## Customer
-André Garenne (andre.garenne@u-bordeaux.fr),
-Equipe MNEMOSYNE, laboratoire IMN
+André Garenne (andre.garenne@u-bordeaux.fr),Equipe MNEMOSYNE, laboratoire IMN

 <a name="contact"></a>
 ## Contact